 Janette is survived by the luckiest daughter in the world S. Chris (Brungardt) Hillman, her partner Joseph Thomas O'Roke, two grandchildren Carissa Jo (CJ) and Samual Dwight Hillman, her pride and joy great granddaughter Willow May Taylor, her sister Ann Louise (Brungardt) Shaughnessy, niece Lisa and nephew's Mike, Pat and Dan Shaughnessy along with their spouses and children and best friends, Linda Thompson, Sherry Huddleston and Frankie Grund.

 Janette is preceded in death by her parents Daniel and Rosemary (Wassenberg) Brungardt, a sister Mary Christine Brungardt and best friends Jack Bell and Kris Rogge.

 Services will be held at 11:00 a.m.
 Wednesday, December 11, 2019 at the Saint Gregory Catholic Church in Marysville, Kansas with Father Nathan Haverland officiating.
 Luncheon to follow immediately after in the church hall.
 The family would like to invite attendees to dress in colorful and comfortable attire if they would like, knowing how much Janette loved both.

 Memorials may go to the family's choice for local cancer support groups.

 Online condolences may be left @ www.wherrymortuary.com.

-To send flowers to Janette's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Janette C. Brungardt, please visit our floral store.